Zinabuf/GCIM/README.md

 # Set plink path
 plink_path <- "<plink_path>/plink2"
 # Step 1: Run GxEprs analysis for binary traits
+#Note: If the exposure variable is binary, use it as is.
+If the exposure variable is quantitative, apply the `GWAS_quantitative` function to generate the object `a` specified as described below.
 a <- GWAS_binary(plink_path, "DummyData", "Bcov_discovery_phen.txt", "Bcov_discovery_exp.txt")
 b <- GWEIS_binary(plink_path, "DummyData", "Bphe_discovery.txt", "Bcov_discovery.txt")